Accuracy and reliability

 Data revision practice

-However, if errors are detected in the published figures these will be corrected.
+Normally, published figures are not revised.
+However, if errors are identified in the published figures, they will be corrected.